Particular/docs.particular.net/nservicebus/upgrades/rabbitmq-3to4.md

 ### TimeToWaitBeforeTriggering

-The 'TimeToWaitBeforeTriggering` setting can now be configured via the following:
+The `TimeToWaitBeforeTriggering` setting can now be configured via the following:

 snippet:3to4rabbitmq-custom-breaker-settings-time-to-wait-before-triggering